github/backup-utils/docs/docker.md

 ### Using ssh-agent

-If your SSH private key is protected with a passphrase, you can mount the `ssh-agent` socket from the Docker host into the GitHub Enterprise backup utilities image.
+If your SSH private key is protected with a passphrase, you can mount the `ssh-agent` socket from the Docker host into the GitHub Enterprise Backup Utilities image.

 1. Start the ssh-agent in the background.